VCurry20/FDAProject2021/README.md

 ![alt text](Images/Clone_FDA.PNG)

-Using the clone method you can save a copy of the repository to your own device.
+Using the clone method, you can save a copy of the repository to your own device.

 Open CMDR :